 - New Zealand Certificate in Real Estate (Salesperson) (Level 4)

 - New Zealand Diploma in Business (Real Estate) (Level 6)

 - an approved degree such as a Bachelor of Property (Level 7).

 Real estate agents must also:

 - be over 18 years old

 - have a driver's licence and their own car.

-- Real Estate Agents Authority website - list of required and comparable qualifications for real estate agents
+- Real Estate Agents Authority website - list of approved qualifications for real estate agents

 Real estate agents need to be: